graphql/graphql-spec/spec/Section 7 -- Response.md

 If an error can be associated to a particular field in the GraphQL result, it must contain an entry with the key `path` that details the path of the response field which experienced the error.
 This allows clients to identify whether a `null` result is intentional or caused by a runtime error.

-This field should be a list of path segments starting at the root of the response and ending with the field associated with the error.
-Path segments that represent fields should be strings, and path segments that represent list indices should be 0-indexed integers.
-If the error happens in an aliased field, the path to the error should use the aliased name, since it represents a path in the response, not in the request.
+The value of this field is described in the "Path" section.

 For example, if fetching one of the friends' names fails in the following
 operation: